shown in other instead.

 When the vector data is added, its image is displayed atop all the layers in the Preview panel (the order of layers display may be changed), and the Vector layer parameters become available.

-3. Specifying Tags to Filter Vector Data#
+3. Specifying Filters for Vector Data#

-Tags are created as follows:
+Filters are created as follows:

-For each tag, set an attribute (or attributes) to filter certain data from the vector source.
+For each filter, set an attribute (or attributes) to filter certain data from the vector source.
 The required data is filtered using the attribute value and suitable operator.
 Autocomplete is available.
 You can type in attribute names and values or select them from the attribute list.

 The available operators are: =, !=, >, <, ANY.
 ANY generates all the objects that have any value assigned for the selected attribute.